 Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
+Learning from complaints were to make improvements to the service where needed.
 The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.
 Staff could raise concerns and were encouraged to do so, and they had confidence that these would be addressed.